bbillharz/SpaceGrantEngine/README.md

 Then you can call anything defined in the package.

 For example: `ros2 run sgengine pico`

-## Submodules

-This engine uses external dependencies that are located in the `extern` directory.

-To directly clone the repository with these submodules add the `--recursive` flag to your `git clone` command.

-To clone the submodules after cloning the engine, run `git submodule update --init --recursive`

 ## Launching the code automatically